 Make Room for Rest

-There are a progression of choices we make to prioritize what is most important daily.
-Maybe we prioritize the comfort of our husband and children over our need to Rest in Jesus.
-We are so good at making lists and checking things off that we forget our relationship with God comes first.
+Let me begin by acknowledging my need of rest that wrestles with my need to be productive.
+There is a progression of choices I make to prioritize what is most important.
+I have often prioritized the comfort of my husband and children over my need to Rest in Jesus.
+I am so good at making lists and checking things off that I forget my relationship with God comes first.

 3 Lies we believe in the name of being Producers: